ArduPilot/MethodicConfigurator/BLOG-discuss1.md

 ## Roll axis

-1. On *ArduPilot Methodic Configurator* select `28_autotune_roll_setup.param` and write it to the FC.
+1. On *ArduPilot Methodic Configurator* select `28_autotune_roll_setup.param` and upload it to the FC.
 It will activate the roll axis Autotune.
 1. When asked *Should the FC values now be copied to the 29_autotune_roll_results.param file?* select `No`.
 1. Outdoors on a non-windy day (or indoors in a big warehouse like we at IAV do) take off and fly in either [`AltHold`](https://ardupilot.org/copter/docs/altholdmode.html) or `Loiter` flight mode.
 1. At about 2 meters high, select `Autotune` flight mode in the RC transmitter to engage Autotune.